MayCXC/osa-mcp/README.md

 ## What you get

 On a typical Mac, osa-mcp generates ~700 tools in ~4 seconds.
-Every tool includes descriptions pulled from the app's scripting dictionary, so your AI knows what each tool does, what parameters it accepts, and what values are valid.
+Every tool includes descriptions pulled from the app's scripting dictionary, so your AI knows what each tool does, what parameters it takes, and what values they accept.

 **Commands** let your AI perform actions:
 - `mail_send`, `mail_reply`, `mail_forward`